microsoft/agogosml/docs/CLI.md

 ![CLI User Usage Flow](assets/cli/cli-user-usage-flow.png)

 The Data Engineer installs the agogosml-cli and runs `agogosml init` to generate a manifest.json file.
 The data engineer will then modify the manifest.json and add their configuration files.
 The data engineer runs `agogosml generate` to generate the agogosml project.
+The generated scaffold will include the following files:

+* `.env` - This file will be read by the Pipfile and contains an initial array of keys= for you to fill out.
+* `manifest.json` - This file is the configuration file for agogosml-cli.
+* `cicd-pipeline.yml` - This yaml file will contain the Azure DevOps ci/cd pipeline for an agogosml project.
+* `data-pipeline.yml` - This yaml file will contain the Azure DevOps data pipeline for an agogosml project.
+* `Pipfile` - This file is the pipenv file used to configure the included sample app.
+It may also contain runs scripts to simplify deployment (coming soon.)
+* `sample_app/` - This a simple data transformation app that shows you how to read from the InputReader and write to the OutputWriter data pipeline components.
+* `tests/e2e/` - This a directory containing end to end integration tests for your deployed data pipeline.
+* `tests/validation` - This a directory containing various useful validation tests.

 ### Install